-The College Board meets regularly to work with the Principal in directing the mission and policies of our College community.
+The St Peter Claver College Board meets regularly to work with the Principal in directing the mission and policies of the College community.

 The Catholic School Board is based on a 'Pastoral Model' of service to the school community.
 Board membership is an invitation to share in the educational ministry of the Church in the context of Catholic education.
 The 'Pastoral Model' involves a 'power with' approach where focus is on supporting the leadership decision making of the College Principal.
 Board processes are not meant to be competitive, argumentative or forums for lobbying.
 Members bring a unique perspective based on their life journey where a sharing of wisdom can help in the discernment of future directions for the College.

 The St Peter Claver College Board was formed in 2004.

 The Philosophy and Practice of Sharing Wisdom can be summarised as follows:

 “To each the Lord gives a piece of the wisdom.